okfde/froide/docs/theming.rst

 The url patterns will be hooked to the root of the Froide URLs and are the first to be considered for routing.
 An example might look like this::

-  from django.conf.urls import patterns, url from django.http import HttpResponseRedirect
+  from django.conf.urls import url from django.http import HttpResponseRedirect

-  urlpatterns = patterns('froide_theme.theme.views',
+  urlpatterns = [
       url(r'^long-custom-url/', lambda request: HttpResponseRedirect('/url/'),
           name="longurl-redirect")
-  )
+  ]

 This is simply a custom redirect for a URL but you can also hook up your own views.